pleabargain/EnglishHelpsYourCareer/promptsfornarratives.md

 # Books & Reading
+* Who do you ask for book recommendations?
 * What book would you like to see as a movie?
 * Do you like scary movies and books?
 * Read any good books lately?